-Chapter 2.
-DMN support in Red Hat Decision Manager
+Chapter 4.
+DMN support in Red Hat Process Automation Manager

-For more information about including external DMN files with your Red Hat Decision Manager project packaging and deployment method, see Packaging and deploying a Red Hat Decision Manager project.
+For more information about including assets such as DMN files with your project packaging and deployment method, see Packaging and deploying a Red Hat Process Automation Manager project.

-2.1.
-Configurable DMN properties in Red Hat Decision Manager
+4.1.
+Configurable DMN properties in Red Hat Process Automation Manager

-Red Hat Decision Manager provides the following DMN properties that you can configure when you execute your DMN models on KIE Server or on your client application:
+Red Hat Process Automation Manager provides the following DMN properties that you can configure when you execute your DMN models on Process Server or on your client application:

 When enabled, this property enables verification of actual values conforming to their declared types in the DMN model, as input or output of DRD elements.
 You can use this property to verify whether data supplied to the DMN model or produced by the DMN model is compliant with what is specified in the model.